katjam/get-functional-codebar-2022/notes.md

 - Evan explains: you don't need to understand group thery in order to know how many apples you have if you start with 2 and add one more.
 - You'll gradually start to understand the concepts before you can talk about them and that's OK.
 You might never want or need to talk about them.
 OK too.
 - One example Lexical closure which javascript was first language to bring to mainstream (invented in Scheme).
 Means that functions inside functions have access to variables in their wrapping function.
-- don't need to know it's called that to use it an understand it.
 - And functional paradigms are designed makes things easier for humans

 ---